OpenEnergyDashboard/DesignDocs/uiTesting/UITesting.md

 **Note this is a first version to start the documentation of UI testing in OED.
 It is expected that it will be updated with more information as OED develops its processes.
 It is also anticipated that UI testing will be added to the main OED repo.
 Please feel free to suggest changes and to use this document with its status in mind.**

+This is covered by [issue #1419](https://github.com/OpenEnergyDashboard/OED/issues/1419).

 ## Requirements

-If you **don’t have Docker installed** please **refer** to the **getting started page** and ***installation directions for Docker*** and ***installation of an OED site*** use (getting OED to run in your browser).
+Please refer to the [first steps/getting started page](https://openenergydashboard.org/developer/gettingStarted/) which contain ***installation directions for Docker*** and ***installing running OED*** to get OED to run in your browser.
+It is best to verify OED runs outside of UI testing before doing UI testing.
+Note the OED repository contains the needed files to do UI testing but they are only used when UI testing is run.

+The tests assume the [standard OED test data](https://openenergydashboard.org/developer/testData/) is loaded.
+This means ``npm run testData`` was properly executed within the web container. **At the current time, some tests assume a default OED setup for the site and unchanged test data.
+The hope is to fix this in the future.**

 ## Testing environment

 Cypress testing is installed using the Docker containerization tool, allowing for it to be segregated from the rest of the system.
 This approach makes updates easier, since docker uses the latest image tag provided by cypress to create the container (Note: you have to delete the docker container and image and then rerun 'docker compose --profile ui-testing up' to create the cypress docker container with the latest updates).
 Dependencies are also all taken care of through the container definitions.
 Testing within a standardized Docker Container ensures best practice and results consistency.

+Note this means that cypress is not part of the node packages that are installed within OED.
+As a result, IDEs will generally show issues with the cypress definitions.
+Extra care should be take to make sure of proper usage.

 ## Setup/Running Test Walk Through

-To start OED you would run 'docker compose up' in your local terminal which initializes and starts the web and database docker container.
-To do UI testing, 'docker compose --profile ui-testing up' must be used which behaves like 'docker compose up' but it also initializes and starts the cypress container.
-The flag --profile specifies a profile must be passed which then ui-testing is passed as that argument.
-This tells docker to run the cypress service within the docker-compose.yml file alongside the web and database services.
+To start OED you would run ``docker compose up`` in your local terminal which initializes and starts the web and database docker container.
+To do UI testing, ``docker compose --profile ui-testing up`` must be used which behaves like ``docker compose up`` but it also initializes and starts the cypress container.
+The flag ``--profile`` specifies a profile must be passed which then ``ui-testing`` is passed as that argument.
+This tells docker to run the cypress service within the ``docker-compose.yml`` file alongside the web and database services.

-When all containers are finished initializing, attach the cypress shell and there you can run cypress commands.

-- Clone the testing repository from https://github.com/aravindb24/OED
-- Open terminal and run ``docker compose --profile ui-testing up``

 <!--
 A few notes on adding video: